tensorflow/probability/discussion/tfp_distributions_contract.md

     Any validation requiring graph execution must be gated by a Boolean, global parameter.

+11. `Distribution` parameters are descriptive English (i.e., not Greek letters) and draw upon a relatively small, shared lexicon.
+Examples include: `loc`, `scale`, `concentration`, `rate`, `probs`, `logits`, `df`.
+When forced to choose between mathematical purity and conveying intuitive meaning, prefer the latter but provide extensive documentation.

 ## Non-Requirements (Noncomprehensive)

 In this section we list items which have historically been presumed true of